Getting There

 3. Sheki Caravanserai

-Visit the Sheki Caravanserai, a historic inn that once served as a resting place for travelers along the Silk Road.
-Immerse yourself in the ambiance of the past as you explore the well-preserved architecture and learn about the significance of this trading hub.
+Step back in time at the Sheki Caravanserai, a historic inn that served travelers on the Silk Road.
+The architecture is well-preserved, offering a glimpse into the past and the significance of this trading hub.

 4. Sheki History Museum

-Delve deeper into Sheki’s rich history at the Sheki History Museum.
-Discover archaeological artifacts, traditional crafts, and historical documents that shed light on the city’s past.
-Gain a deeper appreciation for Sheki’s cultural heritage and the influences that have shaped its identity.
+To delve deeper into Sheki’s past, visit the Sheki History Museum.
+It houses archaeological artifacts, traditional crafts, and historical documents that provide a comprehensive overview of the city’s cultural heritage.

 5. Sheki Bazaar